Last updated on August 19, 2026

 Un-Honorable Mention: Lila, Hospitality Hostess

 Quick shoutout to an Un-set card that fits my description but doesn’t deserve a spot on the actual ranking for obvious reasons.
-Lila, Hospitality Hostess from Unfinity has plenty of common sense, but rarity-matters isn’t something you want floating around black-border games.
+Lila, Hospitality Hostess from Unfinity makes plenty of sense, but rarity-matters isn’t something you want floating around black-border games.
 Keep this one to the acorn tables, and bring plenty of Draft chaff!

-#46.
+#41.
 Fortune Teller's Talent

 Starting off at just 1 mana, Fortune Teller's Talent gives you a glimpse into your future by letting you peek at the top card of your library.
 Once you level up this class enchantment, it opens the door to casting cards off the top if you’ve cast a spell that turn.
 Go all the way to Level 3, and spells from outside your hand get a discount—perfect for spellslinging decks.